MJDarling-web/IndieProject/timeLog.md

 3/3 715-815am - 1 hour on project part 1 review updates for plan, user stories, and problem statement.
 3/3 830-9:00 - 30 minutes on codingbat logical challenges, what fun!
 3/3 1:45-315pm - 1.5 hours on project 1 re-working wire frames and plan.
+3/3 630-815pm - updated some of the pom and tomcat configurations to get the project to deploy the first index file, still titled "untitled1" but it will do for now so I can get a better start on this project, very exciting!

 Week 7
 need to complete: